 As the competition for the top talent in the labor market heats up, more companies will inevitably add their own student loan programs to attract the best people.
 Tuition.io boasts more than 100 companies on its platform, and more companies are likely to enter the student loan benefits space in the coming years.
 Other companies such as the accounting powerhouse PwC, online textbook retailer Chegg, and office equipment retailer Staples have all added student loan payments to their suite of employee benefits.

-For employees with multiple loans and a mix of federal, state, and private debt, a company-provided repayment benefit can be a lifesaver.
+For employees with multiple loans and a mix of federal, state, and private student debt, a company-provided repayment benefit can be a lifesaver.
 Having this benefit on your side can help debtors make additional payments on top of their company’s contributions.

 The student loan market is a massive source of consumer debt for Americans.
 With over 44 million borrowers and nearly $1.41 trillion in debt, it’s a major drag on the upward mobility and financial stability of the labor market.
 Employers have an insatiable demand for skilled and highly-skilled labor in today’s technologically-driven economy.
 Student loan benefits are a powerful incentive to attract highly educated (and highly indebted) people.